life2free/ContactBook_CommandLine/README.md

 # Contact Book

-A Contact Book builded with Python and SQL.
+A command line application which users are able to search, view, create, update and delete contacts.

 ## Description: